phanan/til/README.md

 ## Development

 1. Create a new post with `hugo new post/<post-name>.md`.
-Generally I'd use the date as the post name, so `huto new post/27-01-17.md`.
+Generally I'd use the date as the post name, so `hugo new post/27-01-17.md`.
 1. Edit the post at will: `vi content/post/27-01-17.md`
 1. Generate the content with `hugo --theme=after-dark`
+1. Run the server with `hugo server`

 ## Deploy